yasufum/dpdk-installer/README.md

 ### Note

-On CentOS 7, you might fail to compile DPDK because of not found error for kernel source code.
+For CentOS 7, you might fail to compile DPDK because of not found error for kernel source code.
 It is because symbolic link for source is invalid for some of versions, and the reason is wrong usage of `ln` command while creating this symbolic link.